 Carnival Sunrise will be named at a private event in New York (Image: Carnival Cruise Line)

-Kelly Arison, daughter of Carnival Corporation chairman Micky Arison, will christen Carnival Cruise Line’s new Carnival Sunrise when she enters services in New York on 23 May 2019.
+Kelly Arison, daughter of Carnival Corporation chairman Micky Arison, will christen Carnival Cruise Line’s new Carnival Sunrise when she begins sailing from New York on 23 May 2019.

 Formerly Carnival Triumph, the new Carnival Sunrise is currently undergoing a US$200 million bow-to-stern revitalisation in Cadiz, Spain as part of Carnival’s multibillion-dollar ship enhancement programme.
 Once complete, the vessel will offer all of Carnival’s popular branded food, beverage and entertainment innovations, as well as new guest accommodation.